maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 {{% /hint %}}

 We have shown that vector-valued multilinear maps defined on a single vector space (such as operators) do identify tensors uniquely, despite not being of tensor form.
-Also, we have shown how tensors uniquely identify elements of tensor product spaces.
-Hence, it is normal refer to all of these objects as tensors.
+Also, we have shown how tensors uniquely identify elements of tensor product spaces defined on a single vector space.
+This is why it is normal refer to all of these objects as tensors.

 {{% hint title="3.30.
 Examples" %}}